 Ruminant feed regulations

-If BSE or 'mad cow disease' got into New Zealand, it would have a severe effect on our economy.
-If you process animal feed, operate a slaughterhouse, or farm ruminant animals, there are rules you must follow to reduce this risk.
+If bovine spongiform encephalopathy (BSE) or 'mad cow disease' got into New Zealand, it would severely affect our economy.
+If you process animal feed, operate a slaughterhouse, or farm ruminant animals, you must follow these rules to reduce risk.

 Why rules are needed

 New Zealand is free of the disease BSE (bovine spongiform encephalopathy), also called 'mad cow disease'.

 If BSE got into New Zealand, it would have a severe impact on our economy.
 BSE would change our international trade status, potentially costing billions of dollars in lost exports, and affect many farmers' livelihoods.

 BSE can be spread by feeding ruminants protein that has come from infected ruminants.
 New Zealand has rules around ruminant feed to prevent this from happening.
 Make sure to check the rules if you: